duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   On hash there is `values_at` but that is only values.
-To fetch all attributes use `other_user.attributes` or specific ones `other_user.attributes.values_at 'id', 'email'` or `user.attributes.slice('id', 'email')` NOTE that we use string instead of symbols.
+To fetch all attributes use `other_user.attributes` or specific ones `other_user.attributes.values_at 'id', 'email'` (if you have array of fields you need to expand `other_user.attributes.values_at *fields`).
+NOTE that we use string instead of symbols.
-  On Rails 5.2 you can directly use slice on AR model `user.slice :id, :name`
+  On Rails 5.2 you can directly use slice on AR model `user.slice :id, :name` (before that you can do on `user.attributes.slice :id`)

 * safe navigation operator `&.` can be used instead of `.try` for example: `user && user.name` can be written as `user&.name`.
 It is usefull with find_by for